bdlightner/arithmetic-expression-parser-C-/README.md

 To use the parser in C code, use it like this:

 	double result = Evaluate ("2 + 3 * 6);

-	Variables can be fed in, or retrieved, using operator[], like this: double c, result;
+Variables can be fed in, or retrieved, like this:

+	double c, result;
 	SaveSymbol ("a", 22); // value for symbol "a" SaveSymbol (“b", 33); // value for symbol "b"